-The perfect score for the TOEFL iBT is 120, with 30 points per each of the four sections.
+The perfect score for the TOEFL iBT is 120, with 30 points for each of the four sections.
 The perfect score for the IELTS is a 9.

 Both test the four main language skills: reading, writing, listening and speaking.
 They are both standardised tests which- in theory- means that the scoring is consistent throughout the world.

 Do not worry too much about your preparation for the TOEFL and IELTS.
-Your preparation for the GMAT or the GRE should mostly suffice.
-Just devote about one additional week to your TOEFL/IELTS and you should be good to go!
+Your preparation for the GMAT or the GRE should largely suffice.
+Just devote an additional week to your TOEFL/IELTS, and you should be good to go!